sseanik/unsw-course-recommendations/README.md

 ## COMP/Free Electives
 * **COMP2041** - Software Construction **(STRONGLY RECOMMEND)**
-	* **Description**: Shell and Perl and all those unix commands you take for granted.
-Very very useful course, if you hard of Regex, you learn it here.
-You could say it's a productivity scripting course, it just opens your eyes to why programming is so strong.
-All practical, just like COMP1511 with automarking for labs, and dry tests for assignments.
+	* **Description**: Shell and Perl and all those unix shell commands you take for granted.
+Very very useful course, if you have heard of Regex, you learn it here.
+You could say it's a productivity scripting course, it just opens your eyes to why programming is so important.
+All practical, just like COMP1511 with automarking for labs, weekly tests, and dry tests for assignments.
-	* **Lecturer**: Andrew Taylor - Great lecturer, made the content fun and interesting (replace all Hermione's in Harry Potter with his own name)
+	* **Lecturer**: Andrew Taylor - Great lecturer, made the content fun and interesting (e.g. he replaced all Hermione's in Harry Potter with his own name)
-	* **Difficulty**: Medium - Exam is what gets you.
-The assignments have very difficult parts at the end which are worth a tiny percentage.
+	* **Difficulty**: 🟠 Medium.
+The exam gets exponentially harder like in 1511.
+The assignments have very difficult parts at the end which are worth a tiny percentage, so to 100% them, it's hard.
 	* **Review**: Very much a practical course.
 I loved it, very useful, highly recommend.
+You won't find a former student of 2041 giving it a bad review, the content is great, the lecturer is great, the structure is great, you can't lose here.
 * **COMP3311** - Database Systems **(STRONGLY RECOMMEND)**
- 	* **Description**: Learn SQL, specifically PostgreSQL
+ 	* **Description**: Learn SQL, specifically PostgreSQL.
+DBMS, Entity Relationship Diagrams, SQL Queries, PLpgSQL functions, using Python and Psycopg2 to connect and execute database commands.
 	* **Lecturer**: John Sheppard
-	* **Difficulty**: Easy - Medium.
+	* **Difficulty**: 🟢 Easy.
 	* **Review**: Very useful course, you will have to learn SQL at some point, why not in this course.
 The homework, assignments and even the exam have fun databases (e.g. pizza, beer databases) and the course is paced quite nicely.
-Some people dislike Jas cos he sounds 'old' and 'boring', I found him quite endearing and he was easily understandable.
+Some people dislike Jas cos he sounds 'old' and 'boring', but I found him quite endearing and he supported the cohort quite well.
 * **COMP3511** - Human Computer Interaction
  	* **Description**: You learn about UI and UX in a very theoretical way.
 You focus on 'paper prototypes' of a user interface and the theory behind how humans interact with technology.
 	* **Lecturer**: Sasha
-	* **Difficulty**: Easy
+	* **Difficulty**: 🟢 Easy
 	* **Review**: No coding.
 Prerequisite for COMP4511.
 You need to get used to having a design diary and you need to have a good group for the project with accompanying speech.
 * **COMP3331** - Computer Networks
  	* **Description**: How the internet and computer networks work.
 TCP/UDP, IP, all that internet jargon, explained.